ncherel/psin/README.md

 # A Patch-Based Algorithm for Diverse and High Fidelity Single Image Generation

-This is the official implementation for our paper presented at ICIP 2022:
+This is a fork for proposed modifications of the official implementation for the paper presented at ICIP 2022:

 **A Patch-Based Algorithm for Diverse and High Fidelity Single Image Generation**
 N. Cherel, A. Almansa, Y. Gousseau, A. Newson